 - Let it sit.
 Once you buy your christmas tree, leave for a few days in the garage.
 If there are any bugs on it, they will die on their own because of the lack of food.

 - Shake.
-After a few days, come back to the tree and shake it nicely to remove any bug corpses.
+After a few days, come back to the tree, place a sheet around the tree and shake it nicely to remove any bug corpses.
 They should fall right off.

 - Clean up.
 It’s not a good idea to leave the bugs on the floor of your garage, so either sweep them up, or vacuum.